Counting friezes in type D_n: Friezes of type

 For each $i$, there is a Ptolemy relation $a_{i+1}t_i = a_i+a_{i+2}$.
 By our assumptions, $t_i\geq 2$, and by maximality of $a_1$, we get

 so $2a_1 = a_m+a_2$, which implies that $a_m=a_1=a_2$, again by maximality of $a_1$.
 This argument propagates around the polygon, so by induction, we get that all the $a_i$'s are equal.
-This proves part (1) for untagged arcs; the proof for tagged arcs is the same.
+This proves part (1) for un-notched arcs; the proof for notched arcs is the same.

 By the above relations, $a_{i+1}t_i = a_i + a_{i+2} = 2a_{i+1}$, so $t_i=2$ for all $i$.
 Thus all arcs forming a triangle with the boundary have weight $2$.
 We prove (2) by induction from here: assume that for a given $d$, all arcs forming a $(d+1)$-gon with the boundary have weight $d$.
 Let $z$ be the weight of an arc forming a $(d+2)$-gon with the boundary.
 Then there is a Ptolemy relation of the form $a_{i+d}z = a_{i} + a_{i+d+1}d$, so $a_{i+d}z = a_{i+d}(1+d)$, and therefore $z=d+1$.
 Part (2) is proved.